 It may be no surprise to you all that I like to write about the science I do in order to raise awareness of it's worth.
-I also blog to inform the general public and lay people about science in general, with a few opinion pieces based on my own knowledge and experience.
+As a scientist I feel we have a duty to help disseminate scientific information in a format that everybody can understand.
+Science communication is the main way as scientists/researchers we can help bridge the gap between our own work and the understanding of society.
+In order to do this I blog to inform the general public about science in general, with a few opinion pieces based on my own knowledge and experience.
 Below is a list of some of these blogs and other pieces I have authored that aren't hosted by any of the sites in the 'Science Communication' sidebar.

 During my Master's Degree I got involved with writing articles about conservation for the student newspaper, Felix.
-These articles were a mix of success stories as well as conservation efforts that the average reader may not be aware of.
+These articles were a mix of success stories as well as underappreciated conservation efforts that the average reader may not be aware of.
 This weekly column was called 'Connect with Conservation' for obvious reasons and thanks to the wonders of the digital age, you can find all of my articles at the link below.
-Since starting my PhD I've been writing a similar column for InQuire, again which is linked below.
+Since starting my PhD I've been writing a similar column for InQuire, the University of Kent student newspaper.
+Again you can find a link to my articles below.

 11th February 2016 - Midwife toads in Cambridge (Anglia Ruskin Wildlife Society)